ItsNotGoodName/ipcmango/README.md

 - Subscribe to device events
 - View snapshot of cameras
 - Receive and view emails from devices
-- Send emails to other messaging endpoints (e.g Telegram, ntfy, ...)
+- Redirect emails to other messaging endpoints (e.g Telegram, ntfy, ...)
 - Sync VideoInMode with sunrise and sunset

 # Usage